In the past, a business accepting a digital wallet payment was charged the same rates as they would be for accepting a physical credit card.

 A pass-through digital wallet is a wallet where card payment information is used directly in the transaction, and passed along to the issuer and card network.
 In many cases, a smartphone or other physical device may take the place of the physical debit or credit card, but the information from the card is still provided.
 For example, you may select a credit card in your Apple Pay menu and “tap” your phone to a compatible credit card machine to pay.
 Even though you didn’t swipe your credit card, your card details were used (by your smartphone and the machine) to make the purchase.

-Apple Pay, Chase Pay, Android Pay, and Samsung Pay are examples of pass-through wallets.
+Apple Pay, Android Pay, and Samsung Pay are examples of pass-through wallets.

 Costs for Digital Wallet Acceptance